Owning a Bar: Everything You Need to Know

 How profitable is a bar?

 Quite simply: it depends.
 There are so many factors that go into answering this question, such as location, sales volume, customer base, cost of goods sold, and labor costs (just to name a few).
 If you're renting space for your bar or club, for example, you'll want to consider the cost of rent (or mortgage) itself as well as any additional expenses that come along with the lease.
-Utilities alone can cost hundreds per month if your space is large enough.
+Restaurant utilities alone can cost hundreds per month if your space is large enough.

 How to start a bar business with no money?